WooCommerce Multistore Documentation

 2) Plugin Install – Automatic Installation – Top↑

 The plugin can be installed just like other plugins.
-Under WordPress Dashboard following the next steps:
+Complete the following steps to complete the process.

 - Log in to your WordPress site admin.